Nomad Residence Permit Malta

 • Created for digital nomads, freelancers, and remote professionals

-• Valid for one year, with possible renewals
+• Valid for one year, renewable annually

 • Dependants included if meeting financial criteria